jeanlucshaw/shp2dex/README.md

 ```

 should install all the appropriate dependencies.
 This is the recommended method for setting up a
 virtual environment for `shp2dex`, and has been tested on MacOs, Windows and Linux.
+Then,
+navigate to the virtual environment's `site-packages` directory and clone this git repository.

 ```
 cd /path/to/anaconda/envs/shp2dex/lib/python3.12/site-packages